 For professionals, Evolution Wireless Digital is the go-to.

 Each component is designed for superior performance and sound.
-If you already are well versed with wireless systems, then EW-D systems will suit your needs.
+If you’re already well versed with wireless systems, then EW-D systems will suit your needs.
 And because it is a digital UHF system, you can use it in any RF environment.

 Out of all the wireless systems on the market, it has the highest dynamic range, an increased bandwidth, and the lowest latency.
 So, you’re guaranteed the best.